AbidurRahman24/Filter-app/README.md

-# Product filter
+# AmarShop filter
- _Product filter is small project for learning and practices to explore my knowlage _
+ _AmarShop is small filtering project for learning and practices to explore my knowlage _

 ## Features